 Do I open a consultancy now?
 Do I keep people in the office, make them agents and pay them, just so that I could save around 3000 Euro for the Cyprus student visa?

 No, you don’t do that.

 When I said make your own agent, I didn’t mean you to open a business and hire people.

 What I meant was, “find someone in Cyprus who could work as an agent for you so that you don’t need to go to the agents in your country.”

 Let me make things clear to you.

-The college said you can’t apply on your own, and you need an agent.
-But the college didn’t say, the agent has to be from your country.
+The college said you couldn’t apply on your own, and you need an agent.
+But the college didn’t say the agent has to be from your country.

 If you are applying for Cyprus, chances are you already have someone in Cyprus.

 Be it a friend, a relative, or someone you already know.